Mahadev949/unit-converter/README.md

-just save the "unit converter.py" file and the "photoss" folder and run it. keep both in same folder and boom enjoy
+just save the "unit converter.py" file and the "photoss" folder and run it. instll pillow package keep both in same folder and boom enjoy.